Funding opportunities for the environment

 The E S G Robinson Charitable Trust offers grants around £1,000 to registered charities, with a preference for the West Country.
 Areas supported include: music and the arts, numismatics, older people, people who are disadvantaged, the environment, conservation and young people.
 The Trust does not operate a website, more information is available on the CHARITY COMMISSION website.

 The Ford Britain Trust are offering small grants (£250 and under) and large grants (£250 to £3,000) to registered charities, schools/PTAs and small voluntary organisations (CICs are not included).
 Projects should be focused on education, environment, children, youth activities and projects that provide a clear benefit to a local community.
 Applications supported/submitted by a Ford employee will be favoured.
-Small grant applications have a deadline of Saturday 31st October, large grant applications have a deadline of Sunday 31st January 2021.
+Small grant has now closed, large grant applications have a deadline of Sunday 31st January 2021.

 The Frognal Trust is a Wiltshire based Funder offering grants to registered charities working with older people, children, the blind and otherwise handicapped, medical research and environmental heritage.
 Applications can be submitted at any time in writing.
 The Trust doesn't operate a website but more details can be found on the charity commission website.